okslutsiv/visitors-feedback-map/client/README.md

 - [x] add pins to the map
 - [x] onClick pin show a message

-* [x] when message is successfully submitted get all messages and set initial map view
+- [x] when message is successfully submitted get all messages and set initial map view
-* [x] if error in fetching messages or form submitting show error snackbar
+- [x] if error in fetching messages or form submitting show error snackbar
-* [x] if error in fetching user's location don't show form in the messageCard, instead show error msg with close button
+- [x] if error in fetching user's location don't show form in the messageCard, instead show error msg with close button

-**Stretch**
+## TODO

 - [] i18n(en, ua, pl)
 - [] Login